Pinchas Polonsky: Biography

 Born 1958 in Moscow into a family of secular assimilated Jews, he attended Special Math School No. 7 with a focus on math and physics.
 Upon graduating in 1975 a decision to leave the Soviet Union and move to Israel took shape.
 He began to study Hebrew in a clandestine group, and then subsequently Torah and Judaism.

 Between 1975 and 1980 Polonsky studied mathematics at the Moscow State Pedagogical Institute.

 Starting in 1979 Polonsky became one of the founders of a clandestine network for the study of Torah in Moscow.
 He was involved in Samizdat, publishing (through photocopying) guides for observing Judaism and maintaining a Jewish lifestyle, including a series of books on Jewish holiday observance and Torah commentaries.

 After applying for immigration to Israel, Polonsky became a refusenik for 7 years and finally immigrated to Israel in 1987 at the onset of the Perestroika.
 Rabbi Polonsky has been living in Beit El since 1991., in Jerusalem since 2022.
+On January 18, 2026 on his Facebook page he announced moving to Karmiel.